BogdanCodreanu/obsidian-moc-link-helper/README.md

 ## Donate

-If this project saves you time and want to donate, please do so at
+If this project saves you time and you want to donate, please do so at

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/bogdancod)